infretis/infentory/chignolin/performance_test.md

 Before starting an infretis simulation, you have to do a performance test so you know that all the allocated hardware is used efficiently.

+These settings can be rather difficult to set because we now have a situation where we have to optimize the performance of not a single simulation, but rather the total simulation time.

+In the usual situation, with a single MD simulation, we often just pump up the numbers of the CPUs used, even if we get a slight performance increase from e.g. 8 to 12 CPUs.
+With infretis however, it might be more beneficial to keep the number of CPUs low, and instead increase the number of workers.
+For example, using 2 workers with 6 CPUs each, or maybe even 6 workers with 2 CPUs each could be more beneficial than using just 1 worker with 12 CPUs, depending on the scaling with the number of CPUs.

+A way to determine the settings could be to start with 1 worker and 1 CPU and increase the number of workers to what is reasonable for that node.
+Then, again start with 1 worker and now 2 CPUs and increase it to what is possible on that node, and so on with 4 CPUs, etc. Then, one would compute the total simulation throughput and pick the settings that maximize this number.

+Depending on your situation and how fast you want your results, you could also then increase the number of nodes used, and as such reach a large number of total simulation throughput and minimize the time you have to wait to get your results.

-In this case, we have decided beforehand that each worker will use 2 CPUs and a single GPU that is shared between all workers.
+In our case, we have decided beforehand that each worker will use 2 CPUs and a single GPU that is shared between all workers, and we don't want to run on more than 1 node.
 Here, we then only optimize the number of workers, since the hardware was specified beforehand.

 We run the script with 1, 2, 4, and 8 workers, and then check the performance.